morten1982/fxruby-docker/README.md

 On Linux:
 ---------
-It should just work.
+You need working X server.
+I have not tested this application with any sort of virtual X server but that should work as well.

 On MacOS:
 ---------
-Install XQuartz
+Install XQuartz.

 Runner Scripts:
 ---------------
-Scripts to run the image on various OS's can be found at https://github.com/rajsahae/fxruby-docker
+Scripts to run the image on various OS's can be found at https://github.com/rajsahae/fxruby-docker.